 A cryptocurrency portfolio tracker is a type of app that shows your real-time information on cryptocurrency prices.
 Any exchange will feature this information but having an individual tracker app can also be beneficial.
 This is especially the case if you don't hold your funds on an exchange (or use a bunch of different exchanges), as you won't be able to see your crypto holdings if this is the case.

 For example, if you prefer to store your crypto in a hardware wallet but you still want to keep up with price movements throughout the day, choosing a simple tracker app is less complicated than signing up for an exchange.
 You might also want to trade on multiple exchanges and see the “big picture” with an app like altFINS.
 While this app is just the beginning of the list, remember that it can also teach you more about trading cryptocurrency and how to build an amazing portfolio.

-Another great tracker app that lets you track hundreds of cryptocurrencies is Delta –– it's easy to download and free to use.
+Another great crypto tracker app that lets you track hundreds of cryptocurrencies is Delta –– it's easy to download and free to use.

-Best Crypto Lending Platforms
+Best Crypto Interest Earning Platforms

-Types of Crypto Applications
+Types of the Best Crypto Apps

 What to Look for in a Cryptocurrency App